DrInfiniteExplorer/drinfiniteexplorer.github.io/_posts/2020-03-20-rant-about-github-pages.markdown

 ```

 There you have it, that's a lot to do to create a handful of boring files.

+# Edit 2020-03-21

+I have since yesterday abandoned letting github build the site.
+It is now built with jekyll by myself.
+Github is just the host.
+My main reason for doing it so quickly is because apparently the `github-pages`-gem disables the plugin-functionality of Jekyll.

 [gh-pages]: https://pages.github.com/
 [gh-jekyll]: https://help.github.com/en/github/working-with-github-pages/setting-up-a-github-pages-site-with-jekyll